AlainParadis/program-transformation/proposed-credentials.md

 order: 4
 ---
 <p>
 	While the current three-year program is successful, this initiative requires that we explore alternatives to attract greater numbers.
 The following represent ideas for new credentials within the field of graphic design.
+Note that Canestoga has an <a href="https://www.conestogac.on.ca/fulltime/bachelor-of-design-honours/courses?id=28649">Honours Bachelor's of Design</a>.
 </p>
 <ol>
 	<li>Ontario Colleges Advanced Diploma</li>